ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-1. Execute the curl .../remote command from the previous application1 section (ignore the output just generated for the shared micro-service).
+1. Execute the curl .../remote command from the previous application1 section (ignore the output just generated for the shared microservice).
 Notice that the remote_ip is 10.0.1.4, the load balancer, and the remote_info is 10.0.0.4, the instance.
 Curl a few more times and notice the remote_ip for the load balancer may change.

    ```sh
    $ curl 169.48.152.220:3000/remote